3/2/2021

 Dropping a few morsels of people food on top of your dog's kibble can quickly add unnecessary calories to your dog’s bowl.
 It's best to stick to a tasty, nutritious dog food to help ensure complete nutrition and avoid picky eating habits.

-Step Three: Be careful with treats
+Step Three: Be mindful with treats

 Dog treats are great for training your dog or rewarding them for being so adorable.
 However, it’s important to balance an appropriate amount of treats with your dog’s meals.

-Treats are awful tasty, but handing out too many snacks may make your dog less interested in regular meals.
+Treats are awfully tasty, but handing out too many snacks may make your dog less interested in regular meals.
 This possibility means that you’ll want to monitor how many treats you dole out to your furry friend.
 The American Kennel Club recommends limiting treats to no more than 10 percent of your dog’s diet.

 Picky No More: A Dog Food for the Pickiest Eaters